salama/object-machine/object/types.md

 ### Values

 In the machine design we make the distiction between objects and values explicit.
-Values may be easiest to understand in terms of the implementation, they are store in a machine word.
+Values may be easiest to understand in terms of the implementation, they are stored in a machine word.
 Conceptually they represent different entities from objects, as

 - they can not be changed